 - Angel Template

-- Colored markers or crayons
+- Colored markers, crayons or coloring pencils

 - Chalk pens / biro